rainsummer613/slca/README.md

          }
          ```

     * In `slca_parameters_fixed.json` there values of the parameters which we don't want to optimize.
 They will stay the same through the entire training process.
-Scientists usually fix the parameters `dt_t` and `threshold` (`base_threshold` in our case) in models of this kind.
+Scientists usually fix the parameters `dt_t` and `threshold` in models of this kind.

         ```
         {
             "dt_t": 0.01,
-            "base_threshold": 5.0
+            "threshold": 5.0
         }
         ```
   6. 💪 Good job!
 Now you can run `train.py` and wait until optimization is complete.